Jlagerstrom12/Azure-SOC/README.md

 - [NIST SP 800-61 Revision 2](https://www.nist.gov/privacy-framework/nist-sp-800-61) for Incident Handling Guidance

 ## Methodology
-- **Creating the Honeynet:** First I deployed A Linux Virtual Machine and a Windows 10 Virtual Machine in Azure, and then I configured them so they would be insecure.
+- **Creating the Honeynet:** First I [deployed A Linux Virtual Machine and a Windows 10 Virtual Machine in Azure](https://github.com/Jlagerstrom12/Creating-Honeypot-In-Azure/blob/main/README.md), and then I configured them so they would be insecure.
+- **Monitoring and Analysis** Second I configured Azure to ingest various logs into a Log Analytics Workspace I created.
+I also set up Microsoft Sentinel to build attack maps showing the geolocation data of where attacks were coming from.
+Sentinel was also configured to trigger alerts and open incidents based on the data that had been collected.
+-

 ## Architecture Before Hardening / Security Controls